hydna/hydna-text/introduction.md

 **Note**: Open streams will always receive signals, regardless of mode.

-#### URIs

-Streams are typically recognized as a *URI* following the format `<host>[:port][/channel][?token]`.

-You encountered the *URI* `demo.hydna.net/1234` in the example above.

-### Architecture

-*Transport proxies* are responsible for receiving, routing and transporting messages.

-*Behaviour instances* are allocated per *domain* and are responsible for keeping states, closing streams, denying or authorizing specific uses of streams, dealing with signals and more.

-Read more about the architecture.

 ### Signals

 Signals are much like regular messages, but are sent to the *behavior instance* instead of being routed to other clients listening for data on a stream.
+This is useful when you need access to preserved state or server-side logic.

 ### Behaviors

 Behaviors are one of the pillarstones of Hydna and can be used to set up rules for streams and how Hydna should behave when streams are opened or when signals are dispatched.
-While the most typical use-cases can be run without involving behaviours, they can be used to unlock great control and in many cases replace the need for hosting server logic.
+While the most typical use-cases can be run without involving behaviors, they can be used to unlock great control and in many cases replace the need for hosting server logic.

-Every account on Hydna has a behaviour-instance associated with it.

-Standard library.
-Plugins.

-Behaviors are powerful.
-No need to write a server.
-Can be used for logging, authentication, backend plugins etc.
+Behaviors are typically used to implement authentication, logging and more.

+### Architecture

+*Transport proxies* are responsible for receiving, routing and transporting messages.

+*Behavior instances* are allocated per *domain* and are responsible for keeping states, closing streams, denying or authorizing specific uses of streams, dealing with signals and more.

 ### Transports